Paper Submission Process

-Convert your properly formatted 6-20 page paper to PDF and submit your paper for review before the Review Paper Submission Deadline October 19, 2018
+Convert your properly formatted 6-20 page paper to PDF and submit your paper for review before the Review Paper Submission Deadline on Oct 16

 IMPORTANT: We do NOT review draft or incomplete papers; we review papers you agree are in final format and content.
 The review normally accepts 80-90% of the papers submitted, and there is no appeal process or secondary review.

 3. After paper review approval, log in to your My Submission page; execute the Copyright Function, and follow the steps for IEEE Publication Agreement or the NASA Copyright Agreement for NASA authors.
-Finally, convert/verify your final paper (responsive to review comments) via IEEE PDF eXpress, then submit your final paper before the Final Paper Submission Deadline Jan 7, 2019.
+Finally, convert/verify your final paper (responsive to review comments) via IEEE PDF eXpress, then submit your final paper before the Final Paper Submission Deadline on Jan 15

 FINAL APPROVAL DETAILS: Log in to your My Submission page and complete the details listed in the left column.

 Visa Application Letters

 Application processing times are long—sometimes six months.
 Get a needed letter upon paper submittal or as a guest of an author by logging in, under the Resources drop-down, see VISA Letter

 IEEE Publication Information

 The IEEE Author Digital Toolbox provides advice going beyond what we offer here.